+The Financial Report has been prepared for the purpose of fulfilling the Approved Officers' financial reporting responsibilities under the ACNC Act 2012.
 As a result, the Financial Report and this Auditor's Report may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.

-Our report is intended solely for the Sydney CDF and should not be used by or distributed to parties other than the Sydney CDF.
-We disclaim any assumption of responsibility for any reliance on this report, or on the Financial Report to which it relates, to any person other than the Sydney CDF or for any other purpose than that for which it was prepared.
+Our report is intended solely for the Archbishop of the Roman Catholic Archdiocese of Sydney and should not be used by any other party.
+We disclaim any assumption of responsibility for any reliance on this Auditor's Report, or on the Financial Report to which it relates to any person other than the Archbishop of the Roman Catholic Archdiocese of Sydney.